Measuring the matter fluctuations in the Local Universe with the ALFALFA catalog: Introduction

-The aim of this study is to analyse the mass fluctuations within the Local Universe across several scales, for this we use as a cosmic tracer the HI extra-galactic sources mapped by the ALFALFA survey, and consider cosmic objects with distance from us in the range $20 - 85$ Mpc.
-The main motivations to perform this study are: (i) To test the standard cosmological model at extremely low redshift, which means that we are dealing with non-linear scales.
-In fact, it is well known that the Local Universe exhibits significant non-linear fluctuations in structure growth, providing a unique opportunity to assess the limit of linear theory across various scales~\citep{Borgani95, Martin12,Papastergis13,Avila18,Avila19,Avila21,Franco24}; for this task we use cosmological distances in real space.
-Indeed, the ALFALFA catalogue offers distance measurements performed independently of assuming a cosmological model, enabling a more direct exploration of spatial relationships~\citep{Haynes18}. (ii) Because the HI sources are effective tracers of dark matter for scales below $10\,h^{-1}$~Mpc~\citep{Martin12,Papastergis13}, studying the ALFALFA catalogue, valuable insights into the matter fluctuations in the Local Universe can be obtained.
+In addition, because the HI sources are effective tracers of dark matter for scales below $10\,h^{-1}$~Mpc~\citep{Martin12,Papastergis13,Jones16}, studying the ALFALFA catalogue one can obtain valuable insights into the matter fluctuations in the Local Universe.
 Observe that $\sigma_8$ is an important cosmological observable that helps to understand the role of dark matter in the dynamics of cosmic structures growth~\citep{Avila2022}.
-Our analyses differs from others in that: (i) we perform a direct measurement of $\sigma_{8}$ using the ALFALFA survey data in the Local Universe, $z \approx 0$; (ii) we measure $\sigma_{8}$ for HI extra-galactic sources, which are good tracers of matter because $b \sim 1$~\citep{Obuljen19}; (iii) we use cosmography to measure 3-dimensional (3D) distances, therefore our analysis is model independent; (iv) we perform diverse robustness tests to confirm the validity of our results.
+Our analyses differs from others in the literature in that: (i) we perform a direct measurement of $\sigma_{8}$ using the ALFALFA survey data in the Local Universe, $z \approx 0$; (ii) we measure $\sigma_{8}$ for HI extragalactic sources, which are good tracers of matter because $b \sim 1$~\citep{Obuljen19}; (iii) we use the 3-dimensional (3D) distances provided by the ALFALFA catalogue, therefore our analysis is model independent; (iv) we perform diverse robustness tests to confirm the validity of our results.

 Our work is structured as follows: the ALFALFA catalogue is presented in section~\ref{sec:data}, which details the process of selecting objects for analyses, as well as the construction of the random catalogues and of the covariance matrix, essential components for our analyses.
 In section~\ref{sec:methodology}, we elaborate on the methodology used to calculate the matter fluctuations, $\sigma(R)$, and its corresponding error.
 The results of our analyses and our conclusions are presented in sections \ref{sec:results} and \ref{sec:conclusions}, respectively.
 All robustness tests that support our main results are presented in the appendix.